 Our firm conducts itself on the principle that each client is an individual, not just a case, deserving of full compensation for their injuries.
 We work on the basis that if you aren’t properly compensated, we won’t charge you for our services.
 You may be entitled to receive payments for vehicle damage, medical costs, income lost while not working and in some cases, damages for your emotional distress.

-Contact Our Car Accident Law Firm Today – Serving Cumming, Atlanta, Alpharetta and all Georgia!
+Contact Our Car Accident Attorneys Today – Serving Metro Atlanta and All of Georgia!

 If you were the victim of a traumatic auto accident, you should get in touch with our team as soon as possible.
-Over the years, we have been able to secure our clients millions of dollars in compensation, earning ourselves a place in the Multi-Million Dollar Advocates Forum®.
-Atlanta car accident lawyer David Van Sant has been named as a member of the Top 40 Under 40 by the National Trial Lawyers Association and was selected as a Super Lawyers® Rising Star℠.
+The amount of time you have to file a claim is limited by the statute of limitations in Georgia.
+Over the years, we have been able to secure millions of dollars in compensation for our clients, earning ourselves a place in the Multi-Million Dollar Advocates Forum®.
+Atlanta car accident lawyer David Van Sant has been named a member of the Top 40 Under 40 by the National Trial Lawyers Association and was selected as a Super Lawyers® Rising Star℠.
 We have a 10.0 rating from Avvo and are an accredited business with the Better Business Bureau.
-If you have more questions about your specific case, you can contact our office at any time.
-No matter how complex your case appears to be, you will be able to have peace of mind knowing that we are on your side.
+If you have more questions about your specific case, you can contact our one of our offices at any time - we have multiple locations throughout Atlanta, Alpharetta, Athens, Cumming, Duluth, Lawrenceville, Sandy Springs, and Gainesville.
+No matter how complex your case appears to be, you will have peace of mind knowing that we are on your side.
 Contact our Atlanta car accident lawyers for a free case evaluation today!

 What should I do if I have been in a car accident?